NCVPS will offer AP Statistics again in the fall of 2017. NCVPS has redesigned the courses, and we are eager for its rollout in the fall.

 Prerequisites: Math 3 or equivalent

-- Explore concepts such as methodology and inferences through small group discussion and activities.
+- Explore concepts such as methodology and inferences through small group discussions and activities.

 - Design surveys and experiments, gather and analyze data numerically and graphically, and apply inferential statistics to draw conclusions for a population.